 The signs and symptoms of mild enterovirus infection include:

 If you think your child might have enterovirus, it’s a good idea to take them to a doctor.

 If you, your child or someone else is having trouble breathing, call triple zero (000) and ask for an ambulance.

 A serious infection can also lead to neurological signs including:

 - weakness or paralysis

-If your child shows any of these signs, you should take them to a doctor or hospital without delay.
+If your child shows any of these signs, and you think they may be infected with an enterovirus, you should take them to a doctor or hospital straight away.

 How might my child catch an enterovirus?

-Your child is most likely to catch an enterovirus from someone else’s infected saliva, mucus, phlegm or faeces.
+Your child is most likely to catch an enterovirus from someone else’s infected saliva, mucus, phlegm or faeces (poo).

-Your child might also pick up an infection if they come into contact with toys or other objects that have been touched by infected children.
-They might suck on a toy, or touch a contaminated toy or child before putting their hands in their mouth.
+Your child might also become infected if they touch toys or other objects that have been touched by infected children.
+They might suck on a toy, or touch a contaminated toy or child and then put their hands in their mouth.